Pigmentation & fine lines

-Our Renewing Serum is a nourishing but light emulsion-serum to brighten sensitive and problem skin the gentle way.
+Our Renewing Serum for sensitive and problem skin is a nourishing but light emulsion-serum to tackle pigmentation, fine lines, dryness and signs of aging - the gentle way.

-Bakuchiol fades discoloration and improves skin tone, argan oil and plant-derived glycerin combat dullness and dryness, and bisabolol soothes and heals.
+Bakuchiol possesses retinol-like properties, but without the irritation often associated with retinols.
+It renews, fades discoloration and improves skin tone.
+Argan oil and plant-derived glycerin combat dullness and dryness, and bisabolol soothes and heals.

 Fun fact: Bakuchiol, derived from the psoralea corylifolia seed, is a true sensitive and problem skin multitasker - it works wonders on pigmentation but is also takes care of fine lines without irritation.
 Or as we're fond of saying - you get the 'oooh' without the 'gaah'.

 Formulated for sensitive & problem skin.
 No added fragrance.
 Vegan & natural ingredients.
 Developed in our own Helsinki lab & made in Finland.